BloopVerified/TwitchPlays-GUI/README.md

-#### As of 2/19/2024 I am final testing the fixes and will upload the new files soon!

 # TwitchPlays GUI
 These are the two Python files I use that allows Twitch Chat or Youtube Chat to control your keyboard or mouse to play a game.
 You are welcome to use or adapt this code for your content (Please credit all programmers if you plan to use this as a base for your own project.)